 Our continued access to capital resources depends on multiple factors, including global economic conditions, the condition of global financial markets, the availability of sufficient amounts of financing, our ability to meet debt covenant requirements, our operating performance, and our credit ratings.
-These external events could lead to further market disruption and potential increases to our funding costs.
+These factors could lead to further market disruption and potential increases to our funding costs.
 While the terms of our outstanding indebtedness allow us to incur additional debt, subject to limitations, our ability to incur additional secured indebtedness is significantly limited.
-As a result, we expect that any such incremental indebtedness, if available and to the extent issued in the future, would likely be unsecured.
+As a result, we expect that any material increases in total indebtedness, if available and to the extent issued in the future, may be unsecured.
 If our credit ratings were to be downgraded, or financing sources were to become more limited or to ascribe higher risk to our rating levels or our industry, our access to capital and the cost of any financing would be negatively impacted.
 There is no guarantee that additional debt financing will be available in the future to fund our obligations, or that it will be available on commercially reasonable terms, in which case we may need to seek other sources of funding.
 In addition, the terms of future debt agreements could include more restrictive covenants than those we are currently subject to, which could restrict our business operations.
 For more information, see "Risk Factors-We may require more cash than we generate in our operating activities, and additional funding on reasonable terms or at all may not be available."

 Under the Amended and Restated Credit Agreement, the loan parties are subject to certain customary non-financial covenants, including restrictions on incurring certain types of indebtedness, creation of liens on certain assets, making of certain investments, and payment of dividends.
-In the first quarter of 2023, we entered into a securitization transaction on our accounts receivable balances pursuant to the AR facility which provided a maximum of \$200 million in additional funding.
+In the first quarter of 2023, we entered into the AR Facility of up to \$200 million, and in the first quarter of 2024, we increased the overall size of the AR Facility through the FILO Facility, resulting in a Securitization Facility of \$235 million (as each of such terms is defined below).
 In June 2023, we entered into the 2023 Term Loan Agreement, which provides for a senior secured term loan of up to \$700 million in aggregate principal amount and requires that we maintain cash balances of at least \$100 million in certain foreign subsidiaries and other covenants to ensure collateral of the applicable foreign guarantors meet certain minimum levels.
 The 2023 Term Loan Agreement also includes various non-financial covenants, including restrictions on making certain investments, disposition activities and affiliate transactions.
 In addition, the 2023 Term Loan Agreement contains customary prepayment events and financial and negative covenants and other representations, covenants and events of default based on, but in certain instances more restrictive than, the Amended and Restated Credit Agreement.
-As of September 30, 2023, we were in compliance with all covenants under the terms of the Amended and Restated Credit Agreement, the AR Facility and the 2023 Term Loan Agreement.
+As of March 31, 2024, we were in compliance with all covenants under the terms of the Amended and Restated Credit Agreement, the Securitization Facility and the 2023 Term Loan Agreement.